-We’ve accepted 30 people, leaving approximately 15 openings.
+We’ve accepted 30 people into the workshop, leaving 10 openings.